 In the late 1990s the retail trader came into being with the advent of online trading and discount brokers.
 It wasn’t long before the lure of the new-found freedom and exaggerated claims pulled many would-be traders into the market to make their fortune with the magic of Day Trading.
 Without any education or training, the early fortune seekers soon learned that magic is an illusion and reality a stern teacher.

 Besides, without the institutional-grade platforms and the instantaneous access to market research, the individual traders of the world are at a distinct disadvantage.
 And the amount of capital needed to make Day Trading Stocks successful puts the retail trader way too far out on the risk curve, not even considering the lack of timely data with which to trade effectively in a very fast-moving market.

 - With market makers controlling a lot of the order flow and the advent of High Frequency Trading (HFT) by computers running sophisticated algorithms, individual traders are put in a very precarious position trying to compete with the professionals.

-- Because of that new reality, traditional order flow and volume analysis (think Level 2 Quotes) has been compromised, relegating traders to price action alone, which puts the individual trader behind the curve in being able to execute trades in a timely manner.
+- Because of that reality, traditional order flow and volume analysis (think Level 2 Quotes) has been compromised, relegating traders to price action alone, which puts the individual trader behind the curve in being able to execute trades in a timely manner.
 By the time I saw an entry point and set up the trade, the market had moved away from where I wanted to get in.
 Worse yet, I would execute a trade and then suddenly the market would move against me and hit my stop order – very frustrating.